ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 </html>
 ```

-Finally, let us build your project and see if everything worked well by opening the index page in your browser:
+Finally, build your project and see if everything worked well by opening the index page in your browser:

 ```
 oleq@MBP15 ckeditor5-react-in-widgets> node_modules/.bin/webpack --mode development